jncraton/operating-systems-cpsc4420/lectures/24-protecting-memory.md

 ---------

 - Normal instructions are usable
-- Priviledged instructions will fail
+- Privileged instructions will fail
 - Illegal instructions are caught by the OS (trap)

 System Calls